dotWee/MicroPinner/README.md

 ## Features

 <b>The application itself</b>
-+ consumes no memory in the background - background-services, no background-processes
++ consumes no memory in the background - no background-services, no background-processes
 + has no impact on your battery - it uses only native functions of Android
 + is compatible down to Android Jelly Bean
 + weights less than 700kb (Version v1.8)